sahibgasimov/eks-terraform-stable/README.md

 ### Create external dns

 1. kubectl apply -f k8s/external-dns.yml
-2. kubectl apply -f k8s/nginx-app-test-extenaldns.yml  #test external dns on nginx app
+2. kubectl apply -f k8s/nginx-app-test-extenaldns.yml  #test external dns on nginx app, you need also to create A record for alb and modify in the app before launching

  ### Create kube-metrics